jeremytammik/ExportSymbolInstanceGeo/README.md

 We will have to completely reconsider and rethink the situation if that case needs to be handled also.

+## Handling Nested Families

+Here is an idea on how to handle nested family instances:

+Only support symbol definitions one level deep.

+Any symbols that are nested within a top-level symbol are subsumed into the top-level symbol.
+No nested symbol geometry is managed.
+The nested symbol geometry is transformed up to the top-level symbol.

+One complication is that this may create several different versions of the top-level symbol, and these need to be told apart.

+For instance, imagine we have a door family D equipped with different nested door handles H.
+Further, assume D defines a type == symbol D1, and H defines two types H1 and H2.
+Assume the project contains three instances: D1 with H1 and D1 with H2.
+This will generate two symbol definitions for D1.
+How do we identify them, how to tell them apart?

 ## Author